-Hussmann Corporation, a leading global manufacturer of refrigeration systems for food retailers all over the world, has been a ServiceSkills client for the past four years.
+Hussmann Corporation, a leading global manufacturer of refrigeration systems for food retailers all over the world, has been a ServiceSkills client for the past several years.
 Headquartered in Bridgeton, Missouri, Hussmann’s customers count on them to provide equipment and services that are imperative to the success of their businesses.

 The company is a one-stop shop for nearly everything a supermarket, convenience store, drugstore or discount mart would need to house large quantities of food for sale: highquality cooling systems, display cases, LED lighting, glass doors, lids and more, plus installation and maintenance.
 With several plants and over 30 offices around the world, from the U.S. to New Zealand and China, exceptional customer service is imperative.